 Font and Colors

-In 1955, the team promoted its name; in the second half of the 1950s, the approach to identity changed.
+In 1955, the team adopted a new name; in the second half of the 1950s, its approach to identity changed.
 In 1956, artists focused on depicting a football, which changed several times before being stylized into a letter G. Initially, it looked quite realistic.
-On the side was depicted the state of Wisconsin and a player in a jersey with the number 41.
+On the side was depicted the state of Wisconsin and a player in a jersey numbered 41.

 The emblem is completely different now.
-The ball remains, but now it is depicted in an abstract style: it can be recognized by the inverted, dark green oval outlined with a yellow contour.
+The ball remains, but now it is depicted in an abstract style: it can be recognized by the inverted, dark-green oval outlined in yellow.
 The letter “G” inside is also oval.

 The developers of the new logo decided not to use standard fonts, so they independently designed the letter “G.” True, not from scratch: they took a chopped font as a sample and gave the letter the right proportions.

 Color plays an important role in logo design.
-The palette is chosen so that each shade looks harmonious.
+The palette is chosen so that each shade complements the others.
 White smoothly transitions into dark green, creating the necessary contrast.
 The bright accent is the yellow stripe, which appeared in 1980.